nllaeder/laederhub/README.md

 - npm (ships with Node) or your preferred package manager
 - Python 3.11+
 - Poetry (recommended) or another virtual environment manager
-- Firebase CLI for hosting deployments (optional during development)
+- Vercel account (for hosting the frontend) and Render or similar for the backend

 ## Front-End Development
 1. Install dependencies: